 The curry kits are nut free.

 You can’t freeze the curry/spice kits but you can freeze the finished dish.

 How many people does one meal serve?

-Can I use other meat or vegetables instead of the suggested meat in the recipe?
+Can I use other meat, fish or vegetables instead of the suggested meat in the recipe?

 What if it's too hot for me?

 KEEP CALM as you have a range of options to reduce the heat of the dish.
 Add a dash of lemon or lime juice.
 The acid should help in reducing the heat.
 Vinegar also is a good addition.

 Spooning in more liquid can help.
 Dairy helps to temper the spices stir in a couple of tablespoons of natural/Greek yoghurt, sour cream or coconut milk.

 Eating raita made out of natural or Greek yogurt helps to cool things down as does a sweet or salty lassi.